kartikra/dattasa/README.md

 wootric_client|Gets nps scores and survey responses from wootric.[api documentation](http://docs.wootric.com/api)|[see wootric section in api example](documentation/api_examples.ipynb) dag_controller|Functions needed to integrate this package within an airflow dag. [airflow documentation](https://airflow.apache.org/) and [github project](https://github.com/apache/incubator-airflow)|

-### data_pipeline class
+### data_pipeline classses
-This is the main class that's accessible to other projects.
+This file comprises of the classes that's accessible to other projects. data_pipeline uses a factory design pattern and creates the object based on type of database or api being accessed.
 The data pipeline consists of data from components and API.
 Each object of data-processor can use individual data streams and process them data_pipeline decides which modules to call based on type of database (as defined in config file).